laurencejackson/NeuralNets_MRAI/README.md

-# Neural Networks from MRAI workshop
+# Networks for Magnetic Resonance Artificial Intelligence (MRAI)

 This is work was performed as part of the MRAI workshop (MIDL 2019 satellite meeting) with exercises designed by Esther Puyol (https://github.com/estherpuyol/MRAI_workshop).